centrifugal/centrifugo/README.md

-Centrifuge + Go = Centrifugo – harder, better, faster, stronger.

 Centrifugo is a real-time messaging server.
 This is a successor of [Centrifuge](https://github.com/centrifugal/centrifuge).
 Please note that it can be used in conjunction with your application backend written in any language - Python, Ruby, Perl, PHP, Javascript, Java, Objective-C etc.

+In a nutshell this is a server running near your application and keeping lots of persistent Websocket or SockJS connections from your application clients (from web browsers or other environments).
+When some event happens you can broadcast it to all interested clients using Centrifugo API.

-To understand what is it for and how it works – please, read [documentation](http://fzambia.gitbooks.io/centrifugal/content/) of Centrifugal organization.
+To get more information what is it for and how it works – please, read [documentation](http://fzambia.gitbooks.io/centrifugal/content/) of Centrifugal organization.